Master in Social Work (MSW): Career Path

 Vision:

-• To produce graduates who are effective and ethical social workers, who are able to promote social justice and advocate for the rights of marginalized communities.
+• To produce graduates who are effective and ethical social workers who can promote social justice and advocate for the rights of marginalized communities.

 • To prepare students to become leaders in the field of social work and to contribute to the development of the profession.